-In the BlackBerry world, always-connected e-mail used to be the primary factor that made BlackBerry Bold very attractive and was likely first in the long list of reasons you got yours.
-And, if you need to go global, you can use your BlackBerry Bold in more than 100 countries.
-Just hop off your flight, turn on your BlackBerry Bold, and voilà: You can receive and send e-mails whether you're in Hong Kong, London, or Paris.
+Always-connected e-mail used to be one of the primary factors that made BlackBerry very attractive and was likely first in the long list of reasons you got yours.
+And if you need to go global, you can use your BlackBerry in more than 100 countries.
+Just hop off your flight, turn on your BlackBerry Curve, and voilà: You can receive and send e-mails whether you're in Hong Kong, London, or Paris.
 Your significant other can get in touch with you wherever you are - just to say hi or to remind you that you promised Aunt Edna a bottle of Chanel No. 5.

 Make sure that your network service provider has the technology to go global.
 See the preceding section for more info.
 Generally, you can receive and send e-mails just like you do when you're at home.
-Whether you have AT&T in the U.S. or Rogers in Canada, your BlackBerry Bold will work if you have a full data and voice plan.
+Whether you have T-Mobile in the United States or Rogers in Canada, your BlackBerry Curve will work if you have a full data and voice plan.
 Check with your carrier before you start your trip.

-Although e-mail and communication is your BlackBerry Bold's strength, that isn't the only thing it can do.
+Although e-mail and communication are your BlackBerry Curve's strengths, they aren't the only things it can do.
 The following sections go beyond e-mail to point out some of the device's other major benefits.